projf/projf-explore/common/README.md

-# Common Designs for Exploring FPGA Graphics
+# Common SystemVerilog Designs for Project F

 This folder contains common SystemVerilog designs used by Project F, such as those in the **[Exploring FPGA Graphics](https://projectf.io/posts/fpga-graphics/)** series.
 All the designs are under the permissive [MIT licence](../LICENSE).